On Atomic Line Opacities for Modeling Astrophysical Radiative Transfer: Summary and Discussion

-\citetalias{eastman_spectrum_1993} is less useful for calculating the photon emission and absorption rates (emissivity) $c\rho\kappa_\nu$, as it ignores the maximum line strength (recall that the contribution from each line is capped at $(\nu/\Delta\nu)_{\rm i}(ct_{\rm exp})^{-1}\times 1$).
+The \citetalias{eastman_spectrum_1993} prescription is useful in the context of radiative transfer for calculating the photon mean-free-path, as the photon shifts in frequency across transition lines.
+It is less useful for calculating the photon emission and absorption rates (emissivity) $c\rho\kappa_\nu$, as it ignores the maximum line strength (recall that the contribution from each line is capped at $(\nu/\Delta\nu)_{\rm i}(ct_{\rm exp})^{-1}\times 1$).
 The correct total photon production rate should be given by $\left<\kappa_\nu\right>_{\rm i}$ independent of velocity shear.
 This approach however is also not ideal, as the photons in a coarse multi-group calculation are assumed to be produced uniformly in frequency across a group, which is not the case physically.
-A correct description of the photon \textit{absorption} is even more complex, as it depends on the local photon energy distribution $u_\nu$, which can be uneven at line frequency resolutions.
+Meanwhile, a correct description of the photon \textit{absorption} is even more complex, as it depends on the local photon energy distribution $u_\nu$ that can be uneven at line frequency resolutions.

 It is possible that the true spectrum results lie somewhere in between the two prescriptions.
-Though \citetalias{eastman_spectrum_1993} is likely an underestimate of the emissivity, it is also possible to overestimate the emission / absorption processes when using the average absorption opacity (see \citetalias{morag_shock_2024} for details).
-We note however, that in the thermalized limit of strong absorption, there is weak sensitivity to the exact absorption amount.
+The physically correct emissivity must exceed \citetalias{eastman_spectrum_1993}, but it is also possible to overestimate the emission / absorption processes when using the average absorption opacity.
+This is a motivation for using the opacity cutoff formula in \S~\ref{sec: alternative approach}, which should yield an emissivity that lies in between the two extremes.
+We note however that it is possible for many cases that the modified formula will not have a strong effect relative to using $\langle \kappa_\nu \rangle_i$.
+The reason being that in the thermalized limit of strong absorption, there is weak sensitivity to the exact absorption amount.
 This insensitivity occurs since additional absorption, regardless of the details, only helps to further maintain thermal equilibrium.
 We also previously verified the \citetalias{morag_shock_2024} results that used $\left<\kappa_\nu\right>_{\rm i}$ for shock-cooling emission by showing agreement with a separate post-processing calculation.
 This high frequency resolution calculation resolved individual lines and included the effect of expansion opacity, providing a separate measure of validity.